morberg/ideon-lunch/README.md

 # Create a calendar file with this week's menu
+## Fast food

+Run:

+`make lunch`

+This will run the crawler for Edison and then open the generated calendar file.

+## Recipe

 List available crawlers with `scrapy list`.
 Select the restaurant you want an .ics file for, e.g. `edison`.

 Run the crawler with: